ImranHuhn/AzureIntro/README.md

 <h2>Network Security Groups Section</h2>

-<p><b>Description: </b>The "Network Security Groups" section in Azure is like having a security guard for your house, but for your computer stuff.
+<b>Description: </b>The "Network Security Groups" section in Azure is like having a security guard for your house, but for your computer stuff.
 It's a way to set rules for what can come in and out of your virtual space, like your gaming world or your homework folder.
 You can decide who gets to visit and what they can do there, like allowing only your friends to play games with you or only letting certain websites load.
 These rules help keep your stuff safe from bad things that might try to sneak in.
-By using network security groups, you can control who can access your virtual world and make sure everything stays protected.</p>
+By using network security groups, you can control who can access your virtual world and make sure everything stays protected.

-<p><b>Goal: </b> Familiarize ourselves with “Network security groups”. </p>
+<b>Goal: </b> Familiarize ourselves with “Network security groups”.

-- <p>How do we navigate to “Network security groups”?</p>
+- How do we navigate to “Network security groups”?
-- <p>How to identify if we are in “Network security groups”?</p>
+- How to identify if we are in “Network security groups”?
-- <p>What buttons does “Network security groups” contain?</p>
+- What buttons does “Network security groups” contain?
-- <p>What sections exist in “Network security groups”?</p>
+- What sections exist in “Network security groups”?

 ![05_networksecuritygroup](https://github.com/ImranHuhn/AzureIntro/assets/52342912/96b14475-f222-4459-8a3d-0a1653a937a7)